2021 District License Interviews

-If this is your first year in the ORPAC Ministerial Development Process and/or you will not have had your local license for at least one year by May 2020 and/or have not completed at least one-quarter of the Course of Study, please consider this page as an informational resource.
+If this is your first year in the ORPAC Ministerial Development Process and/or you will not have had your local license for at least one year by May 2021 and/or have not completed at least 25% of the Course of Study including Holiness and History and Polity of the Church of the Nazarene, please consider this page as an informational resource.

 If you are a pastor or local church member looking for guidance for someone in your church who has signaled that they have been called to ministry, or if you are someone who has sensed a call to ministry and need to know where to start, please go to https://www.orpac.org/ministerial-development/ to read about the ministerial process.

-Please contact District Secretary Bud Pugh at email@example.com if you need further assistance.
+Please contact District Secretary Steve Hamilton at email@example.com if you need further assistance.

 A specific interview time will be communicated to you well before your scheduled day.
 Please keep this day as open as possible to allow for adequate travel opportunities and/or delays.

-You should take opportunity to begin working on your District License Application which must be completed each year.
-You may edit last year’s application if you have it saved but please verify it is the same document as those linked below.
-It will be due by December 1st and you may email the completed application to firstname.lastname@example.org
+You should take the opportunity to begin working on your District License Application which must be completed each year.
+This year’s application is only available in an online digital format.
+You may use last year’s application if you have it saved but please complete this new online version.
+All district license paperwork will be due by December 1st.

 The District Board of Ministry wants to emphasize/renew the thought that the local church and local pastor are significant keys to effective ministerial development on the district.
 Rather than largely a district responsibility, it is mainly a local church responsibility to identify, evaluate, encourage, hold accountable, support, challenge, develop, test and approve those called into ministry in the Church of the Nazarene.
 The Board of Ministry counts on the churches/pastors taking that responsibility seriously.
 With that in mind, the Board urges local pastors and church boards to be active in the process for developing ministers and careful in their recommendations.